ohtutraininghub/traininghub/docs/CONTRIBUTING.md

 NEXTAUTH_SECRET=""
 NEXTAUTH_URL="http://localhost:3000"

 # Google Client Id and Google Secret
-# A Google client Id and Google secret is required for authenticating with
+# A Google client id and Google secret is required for authenticating
-# Google credentials to work.
-Create your own Google client id and secret for your personal
+# with Google credentials to work.
+Create your own Google client id and secret
-# development environment.
+# for your personal development environment.
 GOOGLE_CLIENT_ID=""
 GOOGLE_CLIENT_SECRET=""